nordeim/Account-Bookkeeping/docs/README_v11.md

 SG Bookkeeper is a comprehensive, cross-platform desktop application designed to meet the accounting and bookkeeping needs of small to medium-sized businesses (SMBs) in Singapore.
 Built with Python and leveraging the power of PySide6 for a modern user interface and PostgreSQL for robust data management, it offers professional-grade financial tools tailored to Singapore's regulatory environment.

-The application features a double-entry accounting core, GST management, interactive financial reporting, modules for essential business operations (Customer, Vendor, Product/Service Management, Sales & Purchase Invoicing), and comprehensive User/Role/Permission administration.
+The application features a double-entry accounting core, GST management, interactive financial reporting, modules for essential business operations (Customer, Vendor, Product/Service Management, Sales Invoicing, Purchase Invoice draft management), and comprehensive User/Role/Permission administration.
 Its goal is to provide an intuitive, powerful, and compliant solution that empowers business owners and accountants.

 ### Why SG Bookkeeper?

 -   **Singapore-Centric**: Designed with Singapore Financial Reporting Standards (SFRS), GST regulations (including the 9% rate), and IRAS compliance considerations at its core.
 -   **Professional Grade**: Implements a full double-entry system, detailed audit trails (via database triggers), and robust data validation using Pydantic DTOs.
 -   **User-Friendly Interface**: Aims for an intuitive experience for users who may not be accounting experts, while providing depth for professionals.
-Most core modules have functional UIs with features like advanced product search in invoices.
+Most core modules have functional UIs.
 -   **Open Source & Local First**: Transparent development.
 Your financial data stays on your local machine or private server, ensuring privacy and control.
 No subscription fees.
 -   **Modern & Performant**: Utilizes asynchronous operations for a responsive UI and efficient database interactions, with a dedicated asyncio event loop.

 ## Key Features

-*(Status: Implemented, UI Implemented, Backend Implemented, Foundational (DB/Models ready), Planned)*
+*(Status: Implemented, Backend Implemented, UI Implemented, Foundational (DB/Models ready), Planned)*

 ### Core Accounting
 -   **Comprehensive Double-Entry Bookkeeping** (Implemented)
 -   **Customizable Hierarchical Chart of Accounts** (Implemented - UI for CRUD)
--   **General Ledger with detailed transaction history** (Implemented - Report generation, on-screen view, export, with dimension filtering options)
+-   **General Ledger with detailed transaction history** (Implemented - Report generation, on-screen view, export)
--   **Journal Entry System** (Implemented - UI for General Journal with Journal Type filter; transaction-specific JEs generated on posting of source documents)
+-   **Journal Entry System** (Implemented - UI for General Journal; transaction-specific JEs generated on posting of source documents)
 -   **Multi-Currency Support** (Foundational - Models, CurrencyManager exist.
 UI integration in transactions pending.)
 -   **Fiscal Year and Period Management** (Implemented - UI in Settings for FY creation and period auto-generation.)
 -   **Budgeting and Variance Analysis** (Foundational - Models exist.
 UI/Logic planned.)